IgniteUI/igniteui-docfx/kr/components/month-picker.md

 > Note that the [`IgxMonthPickerComponent`]({environment:angularApiUrl}/classes/igxmonthpickercomponent.html) uses the [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat) WebAPI for localization and formatting of dates.
 > Consider using the [appropriate polyfills](https://github.com/andyearnshaw/Intl.js/) if your target platform does not support them.

-To add a month picker in a template, use the following code:
+To add the Angular Month Picker in a template, use the following code:

 ```html
 <!-- month-picker-sample.component.html -->